19 Best Colorants For Epoxy Resin

 best colorants for resin Thermochromic Pigment Powder

-These pigments are available in a range of colors and activation temperatures so you will have a ton of fun trying these out.
+They come in lots of colors and activation temperatures so you will have a ton of fun trying these out.
 Here’s a guide about the best thermochromic colorants for resin for more options.

 15. Powdered Pigments for epoxy

-Pigments are finely ground, colored powders that are an excellent choice for coloring resin due to their opacity and vibrant hues.
+Pigments are finely ground, colored powders that are an excellent choice for coloring resin because you can use them to make resin opaque or just colored a little bit.

-These powdered wonders are known for their ability to maintain color integrity even when combined with clear resins, making them a popular choice for artists seeking bold and opaque finishes.
+They maintain color integrity even when combined with clear resins, making them a popular choice for when you want bold colors.

 powdered pigments

-They are also versatile and compatible with various resin types like UV and epoxy.
-It’s important to note that a little goes a long way with pigments.
+Powders can pretty much be used will almost all types of resin types like UV and epoxy.
+It’s important to note that a little goes a long way with pigments so start with a tiny bit.
+You’ll be amazed at how little you will need.

 16. Black Resin Pigments